Adi-ty/Synapser-AI/README.md

 - **AI-Generated Thumbnails:** Each notebook is adorned with a beautiful and relevant thumbnail, automatically generated based on the notebook's name using OpenAI's API.

-- **Markdown Editor:** Our Markdown editor, powered by Tip Tap, provides a seamless and visually appealing writing experience.
+- **Markdown Editor:** Our Markdown editor, powered by [TipTap](https://tiptap.dev/), provides a seamless and visually appealing writing experience.

 - **AI Autocompletion:** Enjoy AI-driven autocompletion suggestions to enhance your Markdown editing efficiency.
 OpenAI's API powers this feature.